wiesty/MMM-Tankerkoenig/README.md

 ## Notes

-Right now this is a simple version of the Tankerkoenig API.
-Might add more features some time.
+🚀 Simple Version of Tankerkoenig API
-Thanks to Tankerkoenig to provide this amazing API!
-Please consider supporting them!
+Looking to add more features in the future.
+Big thanks to Tankerkoenig for providing this great API – consider supporting them! 🙌
+⚠️ Network Traffic Reduction

-To reduce the network traffic, you have to enter the name of the desired station manually :-)
+To help reduce network traffic, please enter the name of your desired station manually. 😊 📢 Note

-*No guarantee of information accuracy - API may transition from Free to Paid version at any time.
+Information accuracy isn’t guaranteed, and the API may change from free to paid access at any time.